 One marathon editing session will not yield the best result.
 Take a break.
 Sleep on it.
 Then come back to it with a fresh perspective.
 I strongly recommend getting a second opinion.
 I can always count on my fellow photo editors to give me a highly-educated and unvarnished opinion.
 And for good measure, I’ll have one of our producers (who have a deep understanding of a client’s perspective) give me their feedback too.
 But even if you don’t have professional photo editors walking around your office, any intelligent human will be able to help you see things that you might have otherwise missed.

-For a little extra portfolio editing advice, check out our video, The Portfolio Edit: Sean Stone Style:
+For a little extra portfolio editing advice, check out our video:

 For help with your edit, contact us through our consulting page.